-- Compensation and Benefits.
+• Compensation and Benefits.
 We strive to provide a competitive mix of pay, benefits and services that help meet the needs of our employees.
 In addition to salaries, these programs include variable incentive compensation plans, potential annual discretionary bonuses, stock awards, a 401(k) Plan, healthcare and insurance benefits, health savings and flexible spending accounts, paid time off, family leave, and flexible work schedules, among others.
-In addition to our equity incentive programs, we have used targeted equity-based grants with vesting conditions to facilitate retention of personnel. - Health, Safety and Wellness.
+In addition to our equity incentive programs, we have used targeted equity-based grants with vesting conditions to facilitate retention of personnel.

+- Health, Safety and Wellness.
 The success of our business is fundamentally connected to the well-being of our employees.
 Accordingly, we are committed to their health, safety and wellness.
-We provide our employees and their families with access to a variety of flexible and convenient health and wellness programs, including benefits that provide protection and security so they can have peace of mind concerning events that may require time away from work or that impact their financial well-being; that support their physical and mental health by providing tools and resources to help them improve or maintain their health status and encourage engagement in healthy behaviors; and that offer choice where possible so they can customize their benefits to meet their needs and the needs of their families.
-In response to the COVID-19 pandemic, we implemented significant changes that we determined were in the best interest of our employees, as well as the communities in which we operate, and which comply with government regulations.
-This includes having employees work from home, while implementing additional safety measures for employees continuing critical on-site work. - Diversity, Equity, and Inclusion.
+We provide our employees and their families with access to a variety of flexible and convenient health and wellness programs, including benefits that provide protection and security so they can have peace of mind concerning events that may require time away from work or that impact their financial well-being; that support their physical and mental health by providing tools and resources to help them improve or maintain their health status and encourage engagement in healthy behaviors; and that offer choice where possible so they can customize their benefits to meet their needs and the needs of their families. - Diversity, Equity, and Inclusion.
 We value diversity as a strength because we feel a diverse workforce leads to innovative ideas and solutions that help us change the way atherosclerosis is treated.
 We are an equal opportunity employer, and we maintain policies that prohibit unlawful discrimination, including based on race, color, religion, gender, sexual orientation, gender identity/expression, national origin/ancestry, age, disability, marital status, and veteran status.
-We are investing in the creation of a work environment where our employees can feel inspired to deliver their workplace best every day by developing and expanding our equality, diversity, and inclusion ("EDI") initiatives across our entire workforce, including launching our EDI Council in 2020 to strengthen our EDI strategies and to further engage our employees in our EDI efforts and the establishment of a formal EDI policy in 2021 intended to create sustainable cultural change, led by our executive leadership and driven through diverse cross-functional teams.
-Our workforce was made up of approximately 50% female employees as of December 31, 2021, with 47% of management positions held by female employees. - Communications and Engagement.
+We are investing in maintaining a work environment where our employees can feel inspired to deliver their workplace best every day by developing and expanding our equality, diversity, and inclusion initiatives across our entire workforce, led by our executive leadership and driven through diverse cross-functional teams.
+As of December 31, 2022, our workforce was made up of approximately 49% female employees, with approximately 38% of management positions held by female employees. - Communications and Engagement.
 We keep our employees informed on key developments in our business and provide various forums for their voices to be heard.
 In addition to regular written announcements, messages and communications from members of the management team, our Chief Executive Officer leads quarterly all hands meetings to ensure our employees receive timely business updates.
 In these meetings, all participants have the option to anonymously ask questions, which are addressed by the executive team.
 We have introduced an enhanced company intranet site that highlights important business matters, profiles our employees, and provides our employees with resources that help them more efficiently do their jobs. - Talent Development.
-We believe employees are our greatest asset and we strive to provide development and promotional opportunities in order to help our employees reach their potential.
+We believe employees are our greatest asset and we strive to provide development and promotional opportunities in order to help our employees reach their full potential.
 We provide formal and informal training opportunities designed to enhance learning and development.
-Consistent with our quarterly review process, we foster and encourage continuous manager and employee dialogue around performance and development.
+Consistent with our employee review process, we encourage continuous manager and employee dialogue around performance and development.